Ice in the Sunshine

-"Ice in the Sunshine" is a song by German pop group Beagle Music Ltd. Initially composed and recorded as a jingle for a 1985 Langnese cinema commercial, it gained massive popularity after its screenings and was subsequently released as a single in Germany in 1986, reaching the top ten.
+"Ice in the Sunshine" is a song by German pop group Beagle Music Ltd. Initially composed and recorded as a jingle for a 1985 Langnese ice-cream cinema commercial, it gained massive popularity after its screenings and was subsequently released as a single in Germany in 1986, reaching the top ten.
 Lead vocals of the original jingle were done by Ian Cussick.
 The recordings for the single release feature a different singer.

 In the 2000s, the song was revitalized when America singer Anastacia re-recorded the track for another Langnese commercial.
 It has since been covered by several artists for promotion, including No Angels, DJ Tomekk, Shaggy and The Bosshoss.